lokapal-xyz/education/content/howtodao/03-dao-governance/Voting-System/Voting-Mechanisms.md

 weight: 45_000
 ---

 Voting is the foundation of decentralized governance, allowing stakeholders to influence decisions, allocate resources, and shape the future of a DAO.
 However, different voting mechanisms have varying levels of fairness, security, and resistance to manipulation.
-Let's explore common DAO voting mechanisms, highlighting their advantages, drawbacks, and best use cases.

 ---